TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Power Systems - Experimental Analysis.md

 ### Summary
 <!-- Short summary of the experiment written after completing it -->
+The team tested both the Power Camera and Power Receiver systems to find the voltage and current during typical functionality to ensure that the Camera and Receiver systems were able to acheieve full functionality without any limitations due to voltage drop.
+With 20 data points for both experiments, no voltage drop or functionality limtations were observed, so the team would consider both of the constraints met.

 #### Subsystem(s) Involved:
 - Power Camera System